zavalab/ADAM_Documentation/dashboard_edit_model.md

     In this example, we can see that the copied model is a design-type model with an annual time basis.
 </p>

-<h2>Step 2 - Supply Data</h2>
+<h2>Steps 2, 3, 4 - Adding Supply, Technology, and Demand Data</h2>

 <p>
-    For step 2, you can double-click the nodes from the case study to edit their information.
+    For steps 2-4, you can double-click the nodes from the case study to edit their information.
 </p>

 <img src="Pictures\Dashboard_tutorials\edit_model\step2.png">